Rise Station

-Rise Station (Rise stasjon) is a railway station at Rise in Arendal, Norway.
+Rise Station (Rise stasjon) is a railway station at Rise in Arendal Municipality, Norway.
 Located on the Arendal Line, it is served by the Go-Ahead Norge.
 The station opened as the terminus of the Grimstad Line in 1907; the following year it became a transfer station to the Arendal Line.
 It then received a station building designed by Paul Armin Due.
 In 1935 and 1936, the lines were converted from narrow gauge to standard gauge, although for a year the station served as a break-of-gauge station.
 The Grimstad Line closed in 1961 and in 1983 the station was unstaffed.

 Facilities and service

 Located at 344.8 m above mean sea level, the station is 10.19 km from Arendal Station and was 22.19 km from Grimstad Station, and 307.44 km from Oslo Central Station.
 The station is owned by the Norwegian National Rail Administration; it has parking for 15 cars, is unstaffed and lacks a ticket machine.

 The station is served by the Norwegian State Railway's feeder service on the Arendal Line with up to five daily services per direction.
 Travel time to Arendal is 10 minutes while travel time to Nelaug is 25 minutes.